Dear MendMeShop,

 A partial or full knee replacement is considered a major surgery that requires anywhere from a few days to a few weeks in the hospital, followed by minimal weight-bearing for 5-6 weeks, and an intensive rehabilitation period.
 It helps to relieve discomfort and improve your movement, permitting you to live a more active life.

 It is used on patients who have exhausted other treatment types and suffer from advanced stages of osteoarthritis.
 It is most recommended for people 60 years or older, who will participate in low impact activities like swimming, biking, golfing and/or walking.
 It is not generally recommended for younger patients or those who participate in active and impact loading sports like skiing, basketball, squash, jogging or impact aerobics.
 These activities tend to put too much stress on the artificial joint causing it to loosen and/or crack; in turn requiring revision surgery to fix the damage.
-Once you have a knee replacement, ultrasound therapy is not a treatment option because of the metal implants.
+Once you have a knee replacement, talk with your physician about our Knee TShellz Wrap® products to see if they should be a part of your knee replacement surgery rehabilitation.

 Knee Fusion